xenioushk/BWL-Poll-Manager-Lite/README.md

 Yes, you can.
 Using quick edit method, you can easily reset total number of votes.

 == Changelog ==

+= 1.0.4 =

+- Improved plugin code for WordPress Latest Version.

 = 1.0.3 =

-* Improved plugin code for WordPress Latest Version.
+- Improved plugin code for WordPress Latest Version.

 = 1.0.2 =

-* Improved plugin code for WordPress Latest Version.
+- Improved plugin code for WordPress Latest Version.

 = 1.0.1 =

-* Improved plugin performance.
+- Improved plugin performance.
-* Improved plugin Shortcode Editor.
+- Improved plugin Shortcode Editor.
   = 1.0.0 =
-* First release.
+- First release.

 == Upgrade Notice ==

+= 1.0.4 =

+- Replace all files and directories in your plugins/bwl-poll-manager-lite folder.

+= 1.0.3 =

+- Replace all files and directories in your plugins/bwl-poll-manager-lite folder.

+= 1.0.2 =

+- Replace all files and directories in your plugins/bwl-poll-manager-lite folder.

 = 1.0.1 =

-* Replace all files and directories in your plugins/bwl-poll-manager-lite folder.
+- Replace all files and directories in your plugins/bwl-poll-manager-lite folder.

 = 1.0.0 =

-* First release.
+- First release.